JoyclynUjunwaOgbonna/EDA_python/README.md

-Exploratory data analysis and data visualisation
+Exploratory data analysis, data visualisation and Classification.

 This has my work on a Medical insurance open data.

-The inference and insights are on the notebook.
+The inference, insights and best model are on the notebook.